Shell Features

 Here Strings

-This is similar to Here Documents, but the termination string isn't used.
-The redirection operator is <<<.
+This is similar to Here Documents, but the string is passed as an argument after the <<< redirection operator.
 Here are some examples:

 $ tr 'a-z' 'A-Z' <<< hello